SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - Request message: None
 - Response message: None

- The HTTP HEAD method MUST be usewd for object existence check.
+ The HTTP HEAD method MUST be used for object existence check.
 Both client and server MUST NOT add content to the HTTP message body.
-The response MUST contain the REPP-Check-Avail header and MAY contain the REPP-Check-Reason header.
-The value of the REPP-Check-Avail header MUST be "0" or "1" as described in [@!RFC5730, section 2.9.2.1], depending on whether the object can be provisioned or not.
+The response MUST contain the `REPP-Check-Avail` header and MAY contain the `REPP-Check-Reason` header.
+The value of the `REPP-Check-Avail` header MUST be "0" or "1" as described in [@!RFC5730, section 2.9.2.1], depending on whether the object can be provisioned or not.

 The Check endpoint MUST be limited to checking only a single object-id per request.
 This may seem a limitation compared to the Check command defined in [@!RFC5730] where a Check message may contain multiple object-ids.
 The REPP Check request can be load balanced more efficiently when only a single object-id has to be checked.